amsify42/typestruct/readme.md

 PHP library for defining strictly typed multi-level object structure.
 <br/>
-**Purpose:** The reason why the idea of developing this package came into existence:
+**Purpose:**
 1. To validate the multi-level data of object [or] array of key value pairs, that could either come from form submission [or] through APIs.
 2. To validate the structure of data and their types.
-3. To modify PHP variables to the best possible object oriented way.
+3. To modify PHP variables to the best possible object oriented way(as a chain of methods).

 ### Installation